education.vic.gov.au

 Fieldwork is undertaken to gather further evidence about school practices and identifies:

-• other significant findings, including outcomes and supports for priority cohorts
+• supports for priority cohorts

-The reviewer will lead fieldwork activities, supported by panel members including the senior education improvement leader (SEIL) and challenge partners where available.
-To preserve independence of the fieldwork, principals and other school leaders do not usually participate in focus groups and interviews, but can participate in classroom observations.
+To preserve independence of the fieldwork, principals and other school leaders do not usually participate in focus groups and interviews but can participate in classroom observations.

 Final panel day

-The final panel day is where panels:
+The final panel day is when panels:

 • reflect on data and findings from the review process